falowo95/sp500_ETL_Pipeline/README.md

 - BigQuery for transformed data tablels as source for dashboard.

 ## Data pipelines
-The dataset data download, process and upload to cloud storage via Airflow DAGs:
+The data is downloaded from the tiingo api and then transformed and uploaded to cloud storage via Airflow DAGs:
 1. **sp 500 data processing DAG**
   - The dag handles the extraction of sp 500 stock daa from the tiingo api.
   - The upload to gcs task uploads the extracted data to GCS.